 My first steed was a Honda CBF 125 cc, fuel injected.
 A light, agile and as beautiful as newly born kudu (also ran like one). under the cover of darkness it was taken from me, but luckily I had insurance.
 When they paid out, I went hunting for my next adrenaline injection.

-My new steed(the second of two), is a yellow and black Suzuki RF 400 cc in the form of a hungry, noisy, nimble beast known simply as “Dodgy”.
+My new steed(the second of three), is a yellow and black Suzuki RF 400 cc in the form of a hungry, noisy, nimble beast known simply as “Dodgy”.
 Hell hath no fury like a Dodgy yellow beastie.

 Although not much of a writer, Mechanical MacGyver definitely plays an integral role in our Bike Addict blog.
 He is the Man, the Myth and the Legend that has introduced both myself and Anxiety on Wheels to the life of biking.